tinuola/gdi-curriculum/_template/README.md

 Update the `Marketing.md` file.

+**Do not delete** the `demo-gdi-slides.html` file.
+It is meant to serve as a reference for using reveal.js and as a style guide.

 ### Course Creation Tips

 We recommend using unstacked slides (rather than nested slides) for better readability.